Simple Session: 2010

 Simpel Session celebrated its 10 year anniversary event.

 In comparison to the first ever event, the 2010 event cost about 4 million krones (about 256,410 euros).

 The 2010 summertime event was the first year the event branched outside of Estonia.
 It took place in Helsinki, Finland and was held on the 13th of August.

 2011

 Summer Session of 2011 took place Helsinki once again on the 20th of August.

 2012

 As the longtime sponsorship deal with EMT ended, the competition's name was changed to Simple Session and it was registered as an international trademark.

 By then Simple Session had become one of the most popular BMX and skate events of the year, resulting a hefty media coverage reaching millions of unique viewers.

 2013

 For the 2013 event Simple Session partnered up with Microsoft, which allowed the event to be broadcast in full HD quality for the first time.

 2017

 2017 saw the return of the Simple Summer Session as the event took place in Riga, Latvia.

 2018

 Summer Session of 2018 was held in Riga, Latvia again in a newly built concrete skatepark.

 2021

 Simple Session 21 returns as a summertime festival, held in Põhjala factory, Tallinn, on August 20–21.

+2024

+Simple Session 24 returned to its hometown of Tartu on August 24–25, delivering a spectacular festival and an enjoyable time for all.
+The event took place in the historic Tartu Comb Factory, a former industrial site that had been transformed into an exciting event venue.
+This intriguing location added an extra thrill to the already exhilarating contest, leaving attendees with unforgettable memories.
+Moreover, Simple Session was proud to be a part of the European Capital of Culture Tartu 2024 main program, further solidifying its significance in the cultural landscape.